 Should your Automated Investing criteria include an allocation of a certain loan grade or grades, the allocation you select will apply to your overall portfolio, including existing holdings.
 Depending on your existing holdings and your available cash, it may not be possible or may take an extended period of time for Automated Investing to approach your investment allocation.

 Consider this example: assume an investor holds only A and B grade Notes but later sets her investment criteria to an allocation of 100% E grade Notes.
-Automated Investing will place order for E grade Notes only but will be unable to reach the investor’s new investment allocation during the period of time that she continues to hold the A and B grade Notes previously purchased. * Automated Investing does not sell Notes to rebalance a portfolio; it only places orders for Notes listed on the LendingClub platform according to an investor’s investment criteria.
+Automated Investing will place an order for E grade Notes only but will be unable to reach the investor’s new investment allocation during the period of time that she continues to hold the A and B grade Notes previously purchased. * Automated Investing does not sell Notes to rebalance a portfolio; it only places orders for Notes listed on the LendingClub platform according to an investor’s investment criteria.

 Click here to log in to your account and enroll in Automated Investing.